-A vampire series by Ryohgo Narita, Vamp! is an early installment in Naritaverse, along with Baccano! and Durarara!!.
-The series is currently running at five volumes, and has not received an anime adaptation.
+A vampire series by Ryohgo Narita, Vamp is an early instalment in Naritaverse, along with Baccano! and Durarara!!.
+The series is currently running at five volumes, and has not yet received an anime adaptation.
 It was briefly licensed by Seven Seas but was abandoned.
 A fan translation can be read here.

 Tropes in Vamp! include:

-- Break the Cutie: While not exactly a cutie, Rudy was still pretty young and innocent when he brought Theo home only to result in the slaughter of all his loved ones.
+- While not exactly a cutie, Rudy was still pretty young and innocent when he brought Theo home only to result in the slaughter of all his loved ones.

 - Theo himself was on the receiving end of one that ultimately resulted in his rampage in the first place.
 Agreed to become a vampire to meet a girl he was in love with, was experimented on by the vampire that turned him and nearly had his soul destroyed and was being overwhelmed by the souls/memories of other vampires, failed to achieve the goals of the operation and was thrown away like trash, and to top it off, was told the vampire girl he'd wanted to meet again had been killed by humans while she foolishly tried to live in harmony with them.
 Keep in mind..he was only about 14 at the time